 Free Healthy Home Assessment

 A free healthy home assessment is available to you.
-During the assessment, we’ll look at the Seven Principles of Healthy Homes and develop a safe and healthy living environment.
+During the assessment, we will look at the Seven Principles of Healthy Homes to identify any health and safety concerns you may have and assist you to develop a safe and healthy living environment.
 Households that participate in an assessment may be eligible to receive supplies and/or resources.

 For further information call your local public health department: